pranavjad/tinyllama-bitnet/README.md

-Edit: this is getting stars so im adding this note.
-For anyone trying to replicate there are some fixes I need to push.
-Will try to get it done asap.
-Thanks.

 ## Tinyllama Bitnet
 This repository demonstrates training your own BitNet model based on the llama2 architecture.
 Unedited, the script will train a ~84M param model on ~1.5B tokens.
 #### File structure